Codyvanzandt/spenser/README.md

 # spenser
 ## A Python package for the works of Edmund Spenser

+## Useful Knowledge
+- How do I run the tests?
+    - In a terminal, ensure you're in the /workspace/spenser directory.
+(If you aren't, type: cd /workspace/spenser)
+    - type: python -m pytest

-### TODO
+## TODO
-- Ask Steve for (or even better: learn how to get for ourselves) the "easier XML."
+- [X] Ask Steve for (or even better: learn how to get for ourselves) the "easier XML."

 - Unit Tests
-    - Create some "test xml," structured like just real spenser xml, but smaller.
+    - [X] Create some "test xml," structured like just real spenser xml, but smaller
-        - Perhaps just the proem, argument, and first two cantos of book 1 and book 2
+        - [X] Perhaps just the proem, argument, and first two stanzas of book 1
+    - More unit tests necessary when we get to parsing multiple books of FQ

+- Infrastructure
+    - [] Create FQ dataclasses (Why: more readable and logical parsing, plus get a native Python interface for free)
+        - [] line
+        - [] stanza
+        - [] canto
+        - [] book

 - Prepare Book I as a proof of concept
-    - Write unit tests for extracting canto numbers against the test xml
-    - Extract the canto numbers

-    - Write unit tests for extracting stanza numbers against the test xml
-    - Extract the stanza numbers

-    - Write unit tests for extracting line numbers against the test xml
-    - Extract the line numbers

-    - Extract the text
-        - Write tests for extracting proem text against the test xml
-        - Extract the proem text (modern spelling)

-        - Write tests for extracting argument text against the test xml
-        - Extract the argument text (modern spelling)

-        - Write tests for extracting poem text against the test xml
-        - Extract the poem text (modern spelling)

-    - Add/extract the title, "The Faerie Queene"
-    - Add/extract the book number

-    - Write unit tests for formatting the data as a csv
-    - Format the data as a CSV, write it to data/xml/

-- Prepare all of The Faerie Queene
-    - Write unit tests for extracting the book number
-    - Extract the book number

-- Prepare The Shepheardes Calendar
-    - We'll write these todos when we come to them

-- Prepare A Theatre for Voluptuous Worldlings
-    - We'll write these todos when we come to them

-- Prepare the Spenser-Harvey Letters
-    - We'll write these todos when we come to them

-- Prepare, well, everything else?

-- Write examples for use on the project's github site.
-- Prettify the project's github site.
-    - We'll write these todos when we come to them
-- Package up the project and put it on PyPi.
-- Advertise the new package!

-#### Open Questions
+    - [] Write unit tests for parsing the book number
+    - [] Parse the book number

+    - [] Write unit tests for parsing canto numbers against the test xml
+    - [] Parse the canto numbers

+    - [] Write unit tests for parsing stanza numbers against the test xml
+    - [] parse the stanza numbers

+    - [] Write unit tests for parsing line numbers against the test xml
+    - [] parse the line numbers

+    - [] parse the text
+        - [] Write tests for parsing proem text against the test xml
+        - [] parse the proem text (modern spelling)

+        - [] Write tests for parsing argument text against the test xml
+        - parse the argument text (modern spelling)

+        - [] Write tests for parsing poem text against the test xml
+        - parse the poem text (modern spelling)

+    - [] Add/parse the title, "The Faerie Queene"

+    - [] Write unit tests for formatting the data as a csv
+    - [] Format the data as a CSV, write it to data/xml/

+- [] Prepare all of The Faerie Queene
+    - [] Write unit tests for

+- [] Prepare The Shepheardes Calendar
+    - [] We'll write these todos when we come to them

+- [] Prepare A Theatre for Voluptuous Worldlings
+    - [] We'll write these todos when we come to them

+- [] Prepare the Spenser-Harvey Letters
+    - [] We'll write these todos when we come to them

+- [] Prepare, well, everything else?

+- [] Write examples for use on the project's github site.
+- [] Prettify the project's github site.
+    - [] We'll write these todos when we come to them
+- [] Package up the project and put it on PyPi.
+- [] Advertise the new package!

+## Open Questions
 - Modern and Oxford Spelling
     - Two top-level packages, modern and oxford, with individual texts underneath?
         - from spenser.oxford import faerie_queen